 Please do not interrupt classes to ask questions.
-Ms. Monica will promptly reply to written notes, phone calls, or emails should you have questions, concerns, or comments.
-Miss Keyiara is at the front desk to help you!
+Misti or the other instructors will promptly reply to written notes, phone calls, or emails should you have questions, concerns, or comments.

 Arrive at the studio no more than 10-15 minutes prior to class.

 No food, gum, candy, or sodas allowed in the studio.
 This includes siblings’ sippy cups and toddler baby bottles.
 Water bottles are allowed.
 Parents, you are NOT an exception to this rule!

 Promptly pick up your dancer after class.
 Unfortunately, the teacher will not be available to baby-sit due to back-to-back classes.
 Please be considerate of studio hours and class times.